Tejinder Singh (air marshal)

-Tejinder Singh is an officer of the Indian Air Force.
-He is currently serving as the Air Officer Commanding-in-Chief, Training Command, with the rank of air marshal.
-He assumed the office on 1 May 2025 succeeding Air Marshal Nagesh Kapoor.
-Previously, he served as the 48th Deputy Chief of the Air Staff.
+Air Marshal Tejinder Singh, PVSM, AVSM, VM is a serving officer of the Indian Air Force.
+He is currently serving as the Chief of Integrated Defence Staff.
+Previously, he served as the Air Officer Commanding-in-Chief, South Western Air Command, prior to that he was Air Officer Commanding-in-Chief, Training Command.
+He earlier served as the Deputy Chief of the Air Staff and as Senior Air Staff Officer, Eastern Air Command.